 The tax rate on an inherited annuity is determined by the tax rate of the person who inherits it.
 If you expect to inherit an annuity, it’s important to consider beforehand how that might affect your tax situation.
 Estimating what you might owe in taxes can help you decide which payout option makes the most sense.

-• Consider talking to a financial advisor about your options for minimizing taxes on an inherited annuity.
+- Consider talking to a financial advisor about your options for minimizing taxes on an inherited annuity.
 Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Photo credit: ©iStock.com/kate_sept2004, ©iStock.com/BrianAJackson, ©iStock.com/shapecharge